BSN-Spartan/Data-Center-Gateway/README.md

 The upstream name format is (lowercase): chainType + "-" + chainPort

+Example: spartanone-rpc

 The upstream name must be configured in this format, and other parameters are optional.

-Example: spartanone-rpc
+First you need to enter your upstream name in the format, then click the Submit button to save it, then click the `Details` button, and finally select `Targets` and configure your node address and port.

 ![image-20221111145527194](./image/upstream-name.png)

-Then, configure Targets in the format of IP:Port
+Then, configure Targets in the format of IP:Port  // This is the rpc address and port of your node, make sure kong can communicate directly with your node address properly

 Example: 10.0.51.134:20004